idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step02.md

-# Step 2 - Adding Boundary Conditions
+# Step 2 - Adding boundary conditions

 In the previous step we set up a basic small strain mechanics simulation that did... nothing.
 In this step we're adding some loading on the top and we'll fix